 In September 2020, we entered into a confirmatory employment letter with Dr. Litton, our chief operating officer.
 The confirmatory employment letter has no specific term and provides that Dr. Litton is an at-will employee and supersedes all prior employment agreements between Dr. Litton and us.
 Dr. Litton's current annual base salary is \$250,000 and he is eligible for an annual target cash incentive payment equal to 40% of his annual base salary.
-Provided Dr. Litton remains employed by us through the effective date of this offering, his annual base salary will be increased to \$430,000.
+In connection with this offering, Dr. Litton's annual base salary was increased to \$430,000.